TCP offload engine: Freed-up CPU cycles

-A generally accepted rule of thumb is that 1 Hertz of CPU processing is required to send or receive 1 bit/s of TCP/IP.
+A generally accepted rule of thumb is that a CPU cycle is needed for each bit sent or received (i.e., one hertz of CPU processing is required to send or receive 1 bit/s of TCP/IP).
 For example, 5 Gbit/s (625 MB/s) of network traffic requires 5 GHz of CPU processing.
-This implies that 2 entire cores of a 2.5 GHz multi-core processor will be required to handle the TCP/IP processing associated with 5 Gbit/s of TCP/IP traffic.
+This implies that two entire cores of a 2.5 GHz multi-core processor will be required to handle the TCP/IP processing associated with 5 Gbit/s of TCP/IP traffic.
 Since Ethernet (10GE in this example) is bidirectional, it is possible to send and receive 10 Gbit/s (for an aggregate throughput of 20 Gbit/s).
-Using the 1 Hz/(bit/s) rule this equates to eight 2.5 GHz cores.
+Using the one-cycle-per-bit rule, this equates to eight 2.5 GHz cores.

-Many of the CPU cycles used for TCP/IP processing are freed-up by TCP/IP offload and may be used by the CPU (usually a server CPU) to perform other tasks such as file system processing (in a file server) or indexing (in a backup media server).
+Many of the CPU cycles used for TCP/IP processing are freed-up by TCP/IP offload and may be used by the CPU (usually a server CPU) to perform other tasks, such as file system processing (in a file server) or indexing (in a backup media server).
 In other words, a server with TCP/IP offload can do more server work than a server without TCP/IP offload NICs.

 Reduction of PCI traffic

-In addition to the protocol overhead that TOE can address, it can also address some architectural issues that affect a large percentage of host based (server and PC) endpoints.
+In addition to the protocol overhead that TOE can address, it can also address some architectural issues that affect a large percentage of host-based (server and PC) endpoints.

-Many older end point hosts are PCI bus based, which provides a standard interface for the addition of certain peripherals such as Network Interfaces to Servers and PCs.
+Many older endpoint hosts are PCI bus based, which provides a standard interface for the addition of certain peripherals such as Network Interfaces to Servers and PCs.

 PCI is inefficient for transferring small bursts of data from main memory across the PCI bus to the network interface ICs, but its efficiency improves as the data burst size increases.
-Within the TCP protocol, a large number of small packets are created (e.g. acknowledgements) and as these are typically generated on the host CPU and transmitted across the PCI bus and out the network physical interface, this impacts the host computer's IO throughput.
+Within the TCP protocol, a large number of small packets are created (e.g., acknowledgements), and as these are typically generated on the host CPU and transmitted across the PCI bus and out the network physical interface, this impacts the host computer's IO throughput.

 A TOE solution, located on the network interface, is located on the other side of the PCI bus from the CPU host so it can address this I/O efficiency issue, as the data to be sent across the TCP connection can be sent to the TOE from the CPU across the PCI bus using large data burst sizes with none of the smaller TCP packets having to traverse the PCI bus.